 1 Timothy 5:17 “Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.”

 The word “Elders” speaks of five-fold ministry (presbytery team).
 The word “well” is a condition laid down for special consideration regarding payment.
 The word “double” in the strictest sense is speaking of “ample” or “generous”.
-The Williams?s translation says they are “deserving twice the salary they should get”.
-If you put this in the traveling minister?s perspective, I have seen much abuse, and manipulation in traveling the globe now for almost 25 years in ministry circles, over who gets the tithe . ,
+The Williams’s translation says they are “deserving twice the salary they should get”.
+If you put this in the traveling minister’s perspective, I have seen much abuse, and manipulation in traveling the globe now for almost 30 years in ministry circles, over who gets the tithe.

-For some ministries holding a revival, bringing in guest speakers becomes a business circus strategy for the church to make money.
-This makes me wonder where is the sacrifice like 2 Samuel 23 where David bought the altar, etc for 50 shekels of silver and refused to offer the Lord anything unless it cost him something.
+For some ministries holding a revival and bringing in guest speakers becomes a business circus strategy for the church to make money.
+This makes me wonder where is the sacrifice like 2 Samuel 23 where David bought the altar, for 50 shekels of silver and refused to offer the Lord anything unless it cost him something.
 The sacrificial seed opened the windows and the anointing moved burdens, destroyed yokes and the whole nation of Israel were healed!
-The greatest results I?ve ever seen in revivals are when the Revivalist had financial liberty.
-In many revivals, God has led me to minister messages on tithes, offerings, and firstfruits to be a blessing to the church house .
+The greatest results I've ever seen in revivals are when the Revivalist had financial liberty.
+In many revivals, God has led me to minister messages on tithes, offerings, and first fruits to be a blessing to the church house .

-When it comes to honor we must be able to look beyond what people do to who they really are , why ?
-When Honor a revivalist for who he is the we will be calling forth their true nature (identity ) for which God created and ordained them in Christ .
+When it comes to honor we must be able to look beyond what people do to who they really are, why ?
+When one honors a revivalist for who he is then (identity ) for which God created and ordained them in Christ .

 If any man will serve me, Him will My Father honor (John 12:12:26).

 Dishonor creates division between people.
 There are seven things that the Lord hates.
 The Prophet Solomon declares that one of these seven is “He that sows discord among the brethern” (Proverbs 6:19)